Police served warrants to FIJI fraternity and collected evidence in 2020

 After obtaining a different search warrant, police seized cell phones of the two men in question and found a photo corroborating what Merical had described.

 After getting the Sept.
-22 search warrant approved, officer Eric Nieland went to the FIJI house and took a closed circuit video recording device as evidence.
-Officer Nieland said the video, "may assist in developing a time line of events leading-up to and after the reported incident.
+22 search warrant approved, officer Eric Nieland went to the FIJI house and took a closed-circuit video recording device as evidence.
+Officer Nieland said the video, "may assist in developing a timeline of events leading up to and after the reported incident.
 Further, surveillance video may assist in showing intoxication levels of persons present during the reported incident."

 After learning of this search warrant and the evidence obtained nearly one year ago, KWWL asked ICPD what investigators did with that evidence.
 A spokesperson said they do not comment on open investigations.